Achievements and challenges so far with DIY watches

 Oh and, second hand Chinese watches are amazing for ripping usable parts from.

-Turn this into an DIY watch
+Turn this into a DIY watch

-An DIY watch
+A DIY watch

 Dial blanks